• Home

 overnight.
 Unfortunately, NCCI and the other rating bureaus have become a de facto credit bureau.
 Is it fair?

 11. Analyze your premium audits very closely.
 Does it look right?
-Many independent contractors are now being added into the audits.
+Many independent contractors are now being added to the audits.
 Certificates of insurance are golden in this situation.

 12. Join and become active with an association of similar companies.
 For some reason, I have found over the last 25+ years that companies that join and participate in their related associations have lower Workers’ Comp costs.
 I have never pinpointed the exact reason.
 With the advent of online conferences, the attendance of these online webinars makes joining and attending association meetings much easier.
 Many associations have free or greatly reduced conference costs due to overhead expense reductions.